computerise/stonks/DESIGN.md

 # Input

 User input is provided via an array of company objects in JavaScript Object Notation (JSON) format, stored in the `input` directory.
-Various assumptions are stored in `assumptions.ini`.
-Other settings relating to the operation of the program will be stored in a `config.ini`.
+Various assumptions are stored in `assumptions.toml`.
+Other settings relating to the operation of the program will be stored in a `settings.toml`.

 # Retrieval